26 esteeming the reproach of Christ greater riches than the treasures in Egypt; for he looked to the reward.

 The choice of Moses in the previous verse to suffer affliction with the people of God came from how he esteemed eternal values.
 His motivation was that the reproach of the Messiah was greater riches than could be found in all of Egypt.

 The word “esteeming” means to reckon, calculate.
 Moses weighed his options carefully, whether he would continue in the Egyptian palace or suffer pain with the Hebrew people.
-The option was treasures or pain.
+The options were treasures or pain.

 for he looked to [fixed on] the reward.